 Thousands of people have studied code tapes and have learned CW this way.
 There are several problems with this method.
-Many students report that they eventually memorize the tape and aren’t actually learning code.
+Many students report that they eventually memorize the tape and aren’t learning code.
 Some were not even aware that this was happening.
-In order to reduce this memorizing, some tricks have been developed, such as spelling the words backward.
-To copy this it’s necessary to write it all down.
-Imagine hearing a language backward in order to learn it forwards.
-None of the tapes that I have heard are concentrating on the basic vocabulary, or what I call the “100 words.”
-The quality of some tapes is very poor.
-To compare this to learning Spanish, it would be similar to hearing poorly spoken Spanish, about an unknown subject, in a crowded and noisy room.
+To reduce this memorizing, we have some tricks that have been developed, such as spelling the words backward.
+To copy, it’s necessary to write it all down.
+Imagine hearing a language backward to learn it forwards.
+None of the tapes that I have listened to are concentrating on the basic vocabulary, or what I call the “100 words.”
+The quality of some tapes is inferior.
+To compare this to learning Spanish would be similar to hearing poorly spoken Spanish, about an unknown subject, in a crowded and noisy room.
 Does that sound easy?
-Tapes do have lots of potential.
-The tapes just need the right words recorded.
-Use the tendency to memorize as an advantage and just hear the basic 100, randomly, at the speed of fluency.
+Tapes do have a lot of potential.
+The tapes need the right words recorded.
+Use the tendency to memorize as an advantage and hear the basic 100, randomly, at the speed of fluency.

 4. Morse Code computer programs

-I have reviewed a few of the programs but haven’t yet found one that is designed to do this job.
+I have reviewed a few of the programs but haven’t found one that is designed for this job.
 The first problem is that all of them require one to type.
 When one learns Spanish, does one type something to indicate understanding?
-We have no need to type messages, only understand the meanings of sounds.
+We do not need to type messages, only understand the meanings of sounds.
 Why respond to a meaningful sound with a motor movement?
 This will only slow one down.
 Typing ability shouldn’t be a prerequisite for learning CW.

 5. On the air practice.

 The third disadvantage is that one would never send these words on the air.
 One private party sends code practice on 40 meters.
 This code is text from the Bible.
 To learn Spanish, would you listen to tapes of a Spanish translation of the Bible?
 Maybe, if you plan to be a missionary, in a Spanish speaking country and plan to give sermons in code.
 Is it any wonder that code is a challenge to learn this way?
 Having actual contacts on the air is a commonly advised method, and it will work but has some inherent problems.
 All three of the disadvantages mentioned above for “on the air” code practice apply here too.
-In addition, the code heard on the air is far from perfect.
+Besides, the code heard on the air is far from perfect.
 Perfect code is much easier to copy, and this is especially important for the new student.
 Another disadvantage is that the student must also learn the necessary motor skills of sending CW.
 One aspect of “on the air” learning is both an advantage and a disadvantage.
-The advantage is that when a someone is trying to communicate with you, you have a vested interest and probably greater concentration.
-After all, if we miss what the computer or tape has sent we can just rewind it.
-You might be so interested to hear what somebody is saying to you that you really try.
-Or you might just freeze up and get nothing.
+The advantage is that when someone is trying to communicate with you, you have a vested interest and probably higher concentration.
+After all, if we miss what the computer or tape has sent, we can rewind it.
+You should be so interested to hear what your contact is saying that you really try.
+Or you might freeze up and get nothing.
 Your personality determines how you respond to the challenge.
-One big advantage to “on the air” practice is that you learn the equipment, propagation, make friends and get practice doing what you want to do anyway, Do you really want to communicate using the code, or just pass the test?
+One big advantage to “on the air” practice is that you learn the equipment, and propagation.
+You will make friends and get practice doing what you want to do anyway.

-The disadvantage is that you may learn poor procedures, use a lot of time and won’t hear the fast relevant code.
-The most efficient method is to hear fast, correct code from the start.
+The disadvantage is that you may learn improper procedures, use a lot of time and won’t hear the fast, relevant code.
+The most efficient method is to understand correct code from the start.
 I feel that current novice habits are so far from the world standard that bad habits are guaranteed to be learned.
 Why learn poor habits and then hope to relearn good ones?
 More about this later.

 Here is the sequence of learning CW the most efficient way.
 Second, learn to send the code with a paddle and electronic keyer combination.
 Third, learn to copy off the air.
-Began sending as soon as possible.
+I suggest sending code as soon as possible.